-- 25.3 The scheme of delegations may be amended or varied in general or in particular in whole or in part by the delegating body. - 25.4 There shall be delegated to the Chief Executive, or in his or her absence any other Chief Officer the exercise of any power or function of the Council, which in law is capable of delegation, - in an emergency threatening life, limb or substantial damage to property within the district. - In a situation of urgency where a decision is required that was nor foreseeable and which may enable the authority to avert or mitigate a financial or reputational loss or take advantage of a potential financial or reputational benefit
+- 30.3.1.5 where there is a conflict of interest or where any code of conduct for council employees in force from time to time prevents the exercise of such a function. - 30.4 The above delegations apply not only to functions delegated directly by the council but to functions delegated via committees, sub-committees or joint committees of the council and other local authorities or public bodies. - 30.5 The scheme of delegation may be amended or varied in general or in particular in whole or in part by the delegating body. - 30.6 There shall be delegated to the Chief Executive, or in his or her absence any other Chief Officer the exercise of any power or function of the Council, which in law is capable of delegation, - 30.6.1 in an emergency threatening life, limb or substantial damage to property within the district. - 30.6.2 In a situation of urgency where a decision is required that was not foreseeable and which may enable the authority to avert or mitigate a financial or reputational loss or take advantage of a potential financial or reputational benefit